- Pro Video

 Main Controller (MC)

-This is the “brains” of the UAV.
+Thhe heart of the flight-control system, this can be thought of as the “brains” of the UAV.
 It is an embedded computer (many run Linux) that has custom software for controlling the aircraft, sometimes user-reprogrammable through an SDK.
 In some designs the MC is a separate module with connection ports.
 On others, especially consumer products, there may be a single PCB (circuit board) that includes the MC, gyros/sensors, ESCs, and other core flight electronics.

 The CAN-Bus connection ports depicted here allow connection of peripherals, such as gimbal controllers.